guillim/embulk_microservice/README.md

 - put your ssh key (the private part) in the .ssh folder as _keyexample_ or _default_env_SSHKEY_ according to your environment_variables you will define next step => this key will allow this machine to connect to the remote database so you need also to make sure the remote machines will allow the connection with a public key
 - customize the environment variables in the environment_variables.txt file according to the different IP of your servers etc...
 - modify configuration_example.yml according to your needs (see [embulk website](https://www.embulk.org/docs/) for more details)
-- run `docker build --build-arg CONFIGURATION_FILE=configuration_example.yml --tag embulk_container .` to launch the build process of your docker image
+- run `docker build --build-arg CONFIGURATION_FILE=configuration_example.yml --build-arg DIFF_FILE=diff.yml --tag embulk_container .` to launch the build process of your docker image
 - run `docker run --env-file=environment_variables.txt -it embulk_container bash` only later if you want to start the process again.
 If you change environment_variables.txt of your configuration_example.yml you will need to run the other one in order to build again the docker image